 In many martial arts a guiding principle is the redirection of an opponent’s attack.
 Now, I’m not suggesting that you and your puppy start doing your training at a dojo, but we can make use of the redirection principle.

 The next time that your puppy starts biting your hand, encourage him to bite something else instead.
-Preferably, something specifically designed for the purpose like some Nylabone Puppy Teething Keys.
+Preferably, something specifically designed for the purpose like some Nylabone Puppy Teething Rings.
 Or perhaps a Nylon Rope Toy.

 This allows your puppy to obtain the teething relief that he craves without inflicting damage to you or your clothes.